Where are they now? The England U21s from new Wembley’s 1st game

 “It really is exciting.
 Football; yes, it gives you comfort but in the end it became… it wasn’t exciting.”

 CM – Nigel Reo-Coker

 Another of West Ham’s struggling squad, Reo-Coker’s form had dipped since a move to Arsenal fell through the previous summer, and the midfielder had gone from a spot on the standby list for the 2006 World Cup to an Under-21s return.

 Reo-Coker captained the Young Lions in that summer’s tournament in the Netherlands but never earned a senior cap and was courted by Sierra Leone later in his career without ever turning out for the African nation.

-The 34-year-old has been without a club since leaving MK Dons in the summer.
+The 37-year-old has now retired, having been without a club since leaving MK Dons in 2018.

 Richardson is another who had returned to the Under-21s after flirting with the senior side, and even played and scored for his country against the United States in 2005.